ilyaizen/habistat/vibes/contribution-guide.md

 ### 2. **Configure Production Environment in Convex**

 - Before deploying your frontend, you must configure your production backend.
-- Run `pnpm exec convex deploy` to push your latest backend code to production.
+- Run `bun exec convex deploy` to push your latest backend code to production.
 - This will give you a **production URL** for your Convex project (e.g., `https://<your-prod-project>.convex.cloud`).
 - Go to your Convex dashboard and switch to your **production** environment.
 - In **Settings** -> **Environment Variables**, add the same `CLERK_JWT_ISSUER_DOMAIN` and `CLERK_WEBHOOK_SECRET` that you added for your development environment.